ArmDeveloperEcosystem/microphone-library-for-pico/README.md

-# pico-microphone
+# Microphone Library for Pico

-Capture audio from a microphone on your Raspberry Pi Pico or any RP2040 based board. 🎤
+Capture audio from a microphone on your [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) or any [RP2040](https://www.raspberrypi.org/products/rp2040/) based board. 🎤

 ## Hardware